 Adams County Criminal Lawyer for Hit and Run Charges

 A great deal of emotions run through a person’s head immediately after a car accident.
 Panic, frustration, and even anger may have got the best of you causing you to leave the scene.
-Fortunately, the skilled traffic attorneys at O’Malley and Sawyer, LLC have decades of experience representing clients facing the same allegations.
+Fortunately, the skilled traffic attorneys at Sawyer Legal Group, LLC have decades of experience representing clients facing the same allegations.
 Don’t let police findings and a hungry prosecutor force you into an unfavorable plea deal.
 Instead, contact our office for a free initial consultation.
 We offer same-day jail visits, affordable fees, and flexible payment plans for those facing charges throughout Colorado.

 If you or someone you know is facing hit and run charges in Colorado, be smart.
-Contact the strategic criminal lawyers at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the strategic criminal lawyers at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo by Per Loov